 |Stakeholder Communication, Participation, and Consultation|

-The proposed Project's objective is improved road connectivity in the state of Karnataka, leading to improved access to basic services, trade, and employment.
+The objective of the Project is improved road connectivity in the state of Karnataka, leading to improved access to basic services, trade, and employment.
 Primary concerns for poor and vulnerable stakeholders would be loss of land and/or livelihood as a result of land acquisition activities.
 The project preparation will include investigations and consultations covering all beneficiaries, including the poor and vulnerable stakeholders.

 Community meetings and focus group discussions will be organized as part of the poverty and social analysis.
 The local consultative meetings will involve all relevant stakeholders including representatives of the poor and other socially excluded groups (e.g., women, scheduled tribes, etc.) to disseminate the information as well as to get the feedback about the project design and its potential impacts.
 Other key stakeholders such as the relevant line departments, local government representatives and NGOs will also be consulted.
 Consultations will also be undertaken with the affected households and communities during the course of the census survey and socioeconomic survey along the project roads for the preparation of the safeguard plans.